dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

     ships with Ubuntu Eoan, it was linked with libbcc 0.8.0, which didn't have all of the USDT functionality and namespace support to read containerized processes correctly.
 For this reason
+[^6]: This is not the ideal syntax and is a regression, container tracing is a
+    bit working with USDT probes, as are uprobes.
+Specifying the full path from the /proc hierarchy seems to work well enough though.